MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/track-and-revoke-admin.md

 If you do not want end-users to have the ability to revoke access to protected documents from their Office apps, you can remove the **Revoke Access** option from your Office apps.

+> [!NOTE]
-Removing the **Revoke Access** option continues to keep your protected documents tracked in the background, and retains the admin ability to revoke access to documents [via PowerShell](/powershell/module/aipservice/set-aipservicedocumentrevoked).
+> Removing the **Revoke Access** option continues to keep your protected documents tracked in the background, and retains the admin ability to revoke access to documents [via PowerShell](/powershell/module/aipservice/set-aipservicedocumentrevoked).
+>
 To remove the **Revoke Access** option from Office apps, set the [EnableRevokeGuiSupport](clientv2-admin-guide-customizations.md#turn-off-the-revoke-option-for-end-users-in-office-apps-public-preview) advanced client setting to **false**.

 For more information, see [User Guide: Revoke document access with Azure Information Protection (Public preview)](revoke-access-user.md).